Sale’s Quran and it’s influence on the Western perception of Prophet of Islam (PBUH):

 http://localhost/codeenddesign/the-book-the-sayings-of-muhammad-and-tolstoy/

-However, this book definitely created an awareness and ignited a spark among European writers (Thomas Carlyle) and Theologians (Frederick Denison Maurice) to look into the biography of Prophet Muhammad (PBUH) with a unbiased mind.
-I am sure to some extent this book had changed the understanding of Islam among it’s readers in Europe.
+However, this book definitely created an awareness and ignited a spark among European writers (Thomas Carlyle) and Theologians (Frederick Denison Maurice) to look into the biography of Prophet Muhammad (PBUH) with an unbiased mind.
+I am sure to some extent this book has changed the understanding of Islam among its readers in Europe.

 In the next century after, a Scottish Dramatist had read Sale’s translation and delivered his famous lectures.
-This dramatist would later publish in a book format with a title, ‘On Heroes, Heroes-worship and Heroic in History’.
-This Scotitish dramatist was Thomas Carlyle who chose Prophet Muhammad (Mahomet) as a Hero to deliver his second lecture on ‘The Hero as Prophet’.
-He cleared misconceptions surrounding the life of Prophet of Islam (pbuh) and helped to defend him as a ‘true prophet’.
+This dramatist would later publish in a book format with a title, ‘On Heroes, Heroes-worship, and Heroic in History’.
+This Scottish dramatist was Thomas Carlyle who chose Prophet Muhammad (Mahomet) as a Hero to deliver his second lecture on ‘The Hero as Prophet’.
+He cleared misconceptions surrounding the life of the Prophet of Islam (pbuh) and helped to defend him as a ‘true prophet’.
 Carlyle even mentioned Sale’s name in the tenth paragraph of his famous lecture.
-According to present standards perhaps his lecture, would be offensive to Muslim listeners and readers.
+According to present standards perhaps his lecture would be offensive to Muslim listeners and readers.

-The dynamism or impact of Sale’s translation of Holy Quran would not stop here.
-The Sale’s translation and Carlyle’s lecture has influenced many English men and women.
-One famous English writer, Marmaduke Pickthall; a classmate of Winston Churchill who later converted to Islam.
-He was the first Muslim to have the privilege to translate Holy Quran in to English (1930) as a Muslim.
-Abdullah Yusuf Ali would be the first ‘Muslim by Birth’, belonged to Surat (India) would translate Holy Quran (1934) in to English.
+The dynamism or impact of Sale’s translation of the Holy Quran would not stop here.
+Sale’s translation and Carlyle’s lecture have influenced many English men and women.
+One famous English writer, Marmaduke Pickthall; a classmate of Winston Churchill later converted to Islam.
+He was the first Muslim to have the privilege to translate the Holy Quran into English (1930) as a Muslim.
+Abdullah Yusuf Ali would be the first ‘Muslim by Birth’, who belonged to Surat (India) would translate Holy Quran (1934) into English.

 Share this Post on :